Multitensors as monads on categories of enriched graphs: Constructing a monad from a distributive multitensor

 and note that by the above description one may factor $g$ as

 If $g$ were in fact generic then $\overline{c}$ would have a section and thus be an isomorphism.
 It follows that any generic factorisation of $f'$ is necessarily of the form

 for $h_i:X_i' \to X_i$ in $V$.
-Moreover it is easily shown that the hom of this factorisation between $0$ and $1$ gives a generic factorisation for the original map $f$, thereby exhibiting $E$ as l.r.a. \end{proof}
+Moreover it is easily shown that the hom of this factorisation between $0$ and $1$ gives a generic factorisation for the original map $f$, thereby exhibiting $E$ as local right adjoint. \end{proof}